 Baystate Health Urgent Care

-If you have a fever, respiratory symptoms or concerns about coronavirus disease 2019 (COVID-19) exposure, please do not visit urgent care before talking to a provider.
+If you have a fever, cough or shortness of breath, or concerns about COVID-19 exposure, please do not visit urgent care before talking to a provider.
 Instead, call for medical guidance.
 Learn more.

 Walk-in Medical Services